gaetanoziri/technicalInterview.NET/README.md

 ## How to contribute
-* Create a branch with your name
+* Create a branch with your surname-name
 * Solve the exercises
 * Commit
 * Push